Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Two-Step Sequential Design for Joint Sampling of Counties and Treatment Conditions

 During initialization, we allocate relatively more simulation replications to the baseline treatment condition $(n,b)=(0,0)$ than to other conditions within the initial batch.
-This condition anchors baseline overdose mortality and contributes disproportionately to early prediction error, so improved estimation at this point stabilizes subsequent learning of treatment effects.
+Specifically, the initial batch uses one replication per county-condition, increased to five replications for the baseline condition.
+This condition establishes baseline overdose mortality and contributes disproportionately to early prediction error, so improved estimation at this point stabilizes subsequent learning of treatment effects.
 After each simulation batch, the resulting outputs are summarized at the county level by fitting a linear regression to estimate the response-function coefficients.
-These regression-based coefficient estimates are then incorporated into the contextual-level GPR, which is implemented using the \texttt{BoTorch} framework \shortcite{balandat2020botorch}.
-At this first level, the GPR is fit and updated using \texttt{BoTorch}’s support for composite kernel structures and efficient batched posterior inference.
-As new county–condition observations are incorporated, the GPR posterior is recomputed, yielding updated mean vector $ \boldsymbol{\mu}(\mathbf{x}_c)$.
+These regression-based coefficient estimates are then incorporated into the contextual-stage GPR, which is implemented using the \texttt{BoTorch} framework \shortcite{balandat2020botorch}.

+At the end of each iteration, the GPR posterior is updated with the new regression-based coefficient estimates (as explained in Section \ref{sec:model_def}).
 Each element of $\boldsymbol{\mu}(\mathbf{x}_c)$ corresponds to the posterior mean of a response-function coefficient for the county characterized by feature vector $\mathbf{x}_c$.
-In the second level, these coefficients are plugged into the response function to get predicted overdose death rates for any treatment condition.
+In the second stage, these coefficients are plugged into the response function to get predicted overdose death rates for any treatment condition.